 Child & Adolescent Counselling

-At Calm & Co. providing counselling support to children and teenagers in a safe and comfortable counselling space is a priority.
+At Calm & Co. providing support to children and teenagers in a safe and comfortable counselling space is a priority.
 Rachel has a background in supporting neurodivergent children and teenagers, and their family members.
 Often parents and caregivers struggle when they learn of their child's diagnosis, but want to move ahead in a positive way, with some extra support from outside the family.
 Counselling sessions are adapted to meet each young person's specific needs and communication style.
-Rachel understands that children need to move, fidget, and be involved in activities to help them feel calm.
-She practices art therapy and play therapy techniques to help make the counselling experience positive and non-threatening.
+Rachel understands that children need to move, fidget, and be involved in creative activities to help them feel calm and make the counselling experience positive and non-threatening.
 Some issues that can be supported in counselling include:

 Understanding new diagnoses and behaviours associated with neurodiversity, such as Autism, ADHD, Oppositional Defiance Disorder and Obsessive Compulsive Disorder, as well as depression and anxiety.